Allowing time off work

-Your staff may request time off for a range of reasons - eg because of illness, to assist a family member, to go on holiday, do jury and magistrate service or undertake trade union duties.
+Your staff may request time off for a range of reasons - eg because of illness, to assist a family member, to go on holiday, to do jury and magistrate service, or to undertake trade union duties.

 In other situations, you can choose how you handle requests for time off.

 This guide looks at issues that arise when an employee - or other type of worker - exercises their right to request time off.

 It also suggests ways of dealing with requests for time off work where an employee - or other type of worker - has no legal right to take it.